BrightCaster/Game-WhoWantToBeAMillioner/README.md

 # Game-WhoWantToBeAMillioner
- This game is smallest international game
+ This game is smallest international game using ASP .NET Core MVC technologies